alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 Periodic vegetation patterns (PVP) arise from the interplay between forces that drive the growth and mortality of plants.
-Inter-plant competetion for resources, in particular water, can lead to the formation of PVP.
+Inter-plant competition for resources, in particular water, can lead to the formation of PVP.
 Arid and semi-arid ecosystems may be under threat due to changing precipitation dynamics driven by macroscopic changes in climate.
 These regions disiplay some noteable examples of PVP, for example the "tiger bush" patterns found in West Africa.

-The mophology of the periodic pattern has been suggested to be linked to the resiliance of the ecosystem [@Mander:2017; @Trichon:2018].
+The mophology of the periodic pattern has been suggested to be linked to the resilience of the ecosystem [@Mander:2017; @Trichon:2018].
-Using remote sensing techniques,  vegetation patterns in these regions can be studied, and an analysis of the resiliance of the ecosystem can be performed.
+Using remote sensing techniques,  vegetation patterns in these regions can be studied, and an analysis of the resilience of the ecosystem can be performed.

-The `pyveg` package implements functionality to download and process data from Google Earth Engine (GEE), and to subsequently perform a resiliance analysis on the aquired data.
+The `pyveg` package implements functionality to download and process data from Google Earth Engine (GEE), and to subsequently perform a resilience analysis on the aquired data.
 PVP images are quantified using network centrality metrics.
 The results of the analysis can be used to search for typical early warning signals of an ecological collapse [@Dakos:2008].
 Google Earth Engine Editor scripts are also provided to help